-"I wish I'd at least worn a jacket..."
-Shoveling snow in a T-shirt in the middle of winter in Hokkaido, but not cold!?
-"At this temperature, I can get by with short sleeves."
+"You should at least wear a jacket..."
+Shoveling snow in a T-shirt in the middle of Hokkaido's winter, but not cold?!
+"Short sleeves are fine for this much snow."

 /